Archive

 Restaurants

 Sit-down service seems a bit slower then it is in the USA.
-We only dined at casual restaurants (no fine dining), but the length of time between when you get seated, asked for drink order, etc is longer then in the USA.
+We only dined at casual restaurants (no fine dining), but the length of time between when you get seated, asked for drink order, etc is longer then accutane online in the USA.

 After the meal is over often the wait for the check is very long, such that you may even need to affirmatively ask for it, unlike the USA where the check is presented to you without asking.
 When you pay with credit card, the waiter or waitress will bring a handheld machine to the table to run the card; this is because normally all the cards in the UK are chip and pin, and you need to enter the PIN, or sign if you don’t have a pin).
 Generally you never tip, although some places add a 10% service charge automatically to the bill.

 Additionally in restaurants, we did not get served tap water without asking for it, and many places charge, even for tap water.
 Food-wise, we noticed a lot of places serve a leafy green very similar in appearance and taste to arugula that is called “rocket” – it was quite good, has a nice spicy flavor.
 We didn’t get tripped up with any food terms except one, we had no idea what “courgettes” were – it’s zucchini.
-Bacon in the UK is not like American bacon (crispy and narrow pieces).
+Bacon prednisone in the UK is not like American bacon (crispy and narrow pieces).
 Rather it is very similar if not identical to Canadian bacon.
 Pancakes likewise are smaller and thicker/fluffier then US ones, more like squished muffins.

 While dining, we noticed a lot of people held their knife and fork differently then they do in America; generally if they needed to use a knife, they kept it held the entire meal rather then cut and put it down like we do in the USA.